ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-08-a-shrub-for-your-garden-planting-thuja-trees.md

 - where to buy thuja

 ---
-## What is thuja tree?
+## Thuja trees - universal plants

-**Thuja, or arborvitae** is a coniferous tree native to Asia and North America.
+**A thuja, or arborvitae** is a coniferous tree native to Asia and North America.
 Because of the versatility of those trees, they are used worldwide as garden plants.
 They can be planted in groups as well as a single, individual plant.
 Thuja has a lot of varieties which can be useful for various conditions.
-Such a wide choice provided by those plants is the main reason for their popularity among gardeners.
+Such a wide choice provided by those plants is the main reason for their popularity among gardeners. **_Thuja occidentalis L._** is quite a popular variety.

 {:.distinction.distinction-information}
-Many types of thuja trees are exceptionally resistant to any conditions.
+Many types of **thuja trees** are exceptionally resistant to any conditions.
 They are easy to take care of and most of the species are evergreen.
-A thuja tree can be grown in a flowerpot, hence it can grow not only in the garden, but also on a balcony, a terrace or a patio.
+A thuja tree can be grown in a flowerpot, hence **it can grow not only in the garden, but also on a balcony, a terrace or a patio**.
 Any shorter variety can be used as a shrub, for instance in a rock garden.

 Thuja trees are not very complicated to take care of.
 One should, however, learn a few basic facts, for instance when to plant a thuja, what type is the best for a shrub and how to take care of specific varieties, such as thuja green giant.

 ### Which type of thuja should I choose?

-There are a few types of arborvitaes and each of them differs by their specific requirements.
+There are a few types of arborvitaes, and each of them differs by their specific requirements.
 Before choosing a particular one, one should consider which of them will suit their needs the best.
 The most common types of thujas are:

 {:.list}